-Children often first learn how to count with hands.
-With fingers and hands, kids can learn how to recognize patterns, identify groups of 5 and 10, and skip count by 5 and 10.
+When children first learn to count, they often use their fingers.
+With their hands, kids can learn how to recognize patterns, identify groups of 5 and 10, and skip count by 5 and 10.
 In addition, basic math (addition, subtraction, multiplication) is introduced.
-My 4-year-old daughter and I made Counting Felt Hands to learn how to count and learn simple math problems with this fun, hands-on activity!
+My 4-year-old daughter and I made Counting Felt Hands to learn how to do simple math problems with this fun, hands-on activity!

 - We used stiff felt for durability, but just be aware that your wrist may get sore as I experienced from cutting.
 You may want to consider soft felt instead!